 - Lower the temperature to 325 F and bake for another 15-20 minutes.
 The bread should be a rich golden brown and have an internal temperature of 190 degrees.

 - Let the challah cool completely on a wire rack before slicing and serving to allow the crumb structure to set, about 1 hour.
 Serve with salt or butter.

-- The pleasure of a 5-star review on this recipe would be much appreciated.
+- The pleasure of a 5-star review of this challah recipe would be much appreciated.
 Please leave your review in the comments section after the recipe.